kapawlak/temp_lab_host/Courses/345/3L/xlab6.md

 :::

 :::Exercise
 1. What is your measured speed of sound in air?
+Include uncertainty.
 2. How does this compare to the speed of sound predicted by your model?
+Include uncertainty.
 :::

 :::Exercise